 No one sets out to become addicted to prescription drugs.
 For many people, the path to addiction starts with medication that’s prescribed following an accident or surgery, or to treat mental health issues such as anxiety and depression.
 But prescription medications generally are not intended to be taken long-term and some are highly addictive.

 At Journey, we understand that once you’ve become addicted to prescription drugs, quitting can be complicated by withdrawal symptoms and possibly a return of pain that was temporarily suppressed by the drugs.
 These feelings often lead back to drug use.

 Journey can help.
 We believe in treating your addiction and any underlying causes such as co-occurring depression, anxiety or other mental health conditions, with a blend of traditional and holistic therapies.
 Speak Confidentially with a Journey Advisor at 844-878-1979.

-- Monthly sweat lodge experience
+- Sweat lodge experience

 - Recreational outings, including hikes, museums, gym

 When you leave Journey, you will be equipped with effective coping skills, a strong support network, and a clear strategy for living a life free of addiction.

 Addiction to prescription drugs, particularly narcotic painkillers such as oxycodone (Percocet) and hydrocodone (Vicodin) has proven to be more deadly than addiction to some illegal drugs.
 According to the Centers for Disease Control and Prevention, in 2007 prescription drug overdoses resulted in four times as many deaths as heroin overdoses and twice as many as cocaine.

 In addition, the National Safety Council reported that 45 people die every day from opioid prescription painkillers, making these drugs more deadly than heroin and cocaine combined.
 The U.S. contains only 4.6 percent of the world’s population but consumes 80 percent of the world’s opioids and 99 percent of the world’s hydrocodone.